Refining Implicit Argument Annotation for UCCA: Refined Implicit Corpus

 \subsection{Comparisons to FiGref Annotation}

-FiGref is annotated over Multi-sentence AMR training data \cite{ogorman-etal-2018-amr}, SemEval-2010 Task 10 training data, and Beyond NomBank.
-It contains 856 implicit roles classified into 14 types, which includes all 11 proposed interpretation types except Genre-based, and four more kinds of invalid roles to account for those implicit roles of low importance or deal with tricky occasions.
-However, FiGref has a relatively low Cohen's $\kappa$ score \cite{cohen1960coefficient} of 55.2 due to its ambiguity and excessive annotation complexity.
+FiGref is annotated over Multi-sentence AMR training data, SemEval-2010 Task 10 training data, and Beyond NomBank.
+It contains 856 implicit roles classified into 14 types, which includes all 11 proposed interpretation types except Genre-based, and four more kinds of invalid roles to account for those implicit roles of low importance or deal with tricky occasions (Local-mention, Contextually-invalid, Non-predictive and Low-importance).
+However, FiGref has a relatively low Cohen's $\kappa$ score \cite{cohen1960coefficient} of 55.2.
+With 14 types to distinguish, FiGref has a relatively high annotation complexity and ambiguity.

-Comparatively, we do not annotate genuinely invalid implicit role in the implicit argument refinement layer for UCCA since we consider it is not a core element of the event Scene.
-As UCCA differs \textit{Implicit} units from \textit{Remote} edges, it naturally reduces the annotation complexity as we only need to annotate essential and unrecoverable implicit arguments within the set of six types we propose in \S \ref{Categorisation Set for UCCA Implicit Arguments}.
+Comparatively, we do not annotate genuinely invalid implicit role such as these four low importance kinds, since we consider they are simply not core elements of event.
+As UCCA differs \textit{Implicit} units from \textit{Remote} edges, it naturally reduces the annotation complexity.
+Therefore, we do not have to distinguish and annotate these five types in O'Gorman 2019, viz.: Saient/recent, Remember Roles, Script-inferrable, Cataphoric and Bridging.
+We consdier them belong to \textit{Remote} in UCCA.
+We only need to attend to essential and unrecoverable implicit arguments within the set of six types we propose in \S \ref{Categorisation Set for UCCA Implicit Arguments}.

 Owing to the distinct annotation design and lack of statistics provided by FiGref, it is difficult to perform a comparative quantitative study between UCCA's implicit refinement layer and FiGref.
 However, we are able to look into the relative frequency of annotated implicit types in UCCA and FiGref's annotation for non-recoverable roles in Multi-sentence AMR shown in Table \ref{Relative frequency of annotated implicit types in UCCA and FiGref}.

 The distribution distinction can be possibly explained by the different domains of the corpora and their annotation methodology.
 We keep Genre-based type to account for the particular ``review'' genre in EWT dataset.
 Among the three types FiGref has introduced, We can see that invalid roles dominate the FiGref annotation with 53\%.
 This is because a large amount of non-important interpretations of null-instantiation are taken into account in FiGref, whereas the implicit refinement annotation designed for UCCA is limited to essential important implicit arguments so as to lower annotation complexity and ambiguity.